kubernetes/enhancements/keps/sig-api-machinery/3352-aggregated-discovery/README.md

 storm of requests for clusters and is a source of latency and throttling.
 When new types are added to the API, types will need to be fetched again and adds an additional storm of requests.
-This KEP proposes centralizing the "discovery" mechanism into one document so that clients only need to make one request to the API server to retrieve all the operations available.
+This KEP proposes centralizing the "discovery" mechanism into two aggregated documents so clients do not need to send a storm of requests to the API server to retrieve all the operations available.

 ## Motivation